DevExpress/TestCafe-RPC/README.md

 var rpcHostname = 'myhostname',
     rpcPort = 1339;

-//Connect to the existent TestCafÈ server (if you running both client and server on the same machine
+//Connect to the existent TestCaf√© server (if you running both client and server on the same machine
 //hostname-parameter can be ommited). var testCafeClient = new TestCafeRemote.Client(rpcPort, rpcHostname);

-//Client can be used as a regular TestCafÈ instance with exception that listAvailableBrowsers() and listConnectedWorkers()
+//Client can be used as a regular TestCaf√© instance with exception that listAvailableBrowsers() and listConnectedWorkers()
 //are asynchronous methods.
 testCafeClient.listAvailableBrowsers(function(browsers) {
     testCafeClient.runTests({ browsers: browsers }, function (errors, taskUid, workers) {